 And now for the filling and rolling!

-- Nori sheets: Thin seaweed sheets act as the wrapper for the sushi rolls, giving them a distinct taste.
+- Nori sheets: Thin seaweed sheets as the sushi wrappers.

 - Natto: The star ingredient!
 The fermented soybean product that I’m guessing is the reason why you’re here on this page 😉